aphecetche/aafu/usermanual.md

  	TProof::Mgr("nansafmaster2")->ShowROOTVersions();
  	.q

 Mind that all interactions with `TProof::Mgr` must be done outside any Proof session.
+Please also remember to change the Root version back to the one corresponding to the AliRoot tag you are using (see valid combinations at [http://alimonitor.cern.ch/packages/]) before starting your analysis...

 #### Basic method